 And of course there were the famous Aerobuses, in both 9 and 12 passenger versions (CC here).

-Until 1965 Checkers were powered by the same Continental 226 CID sixes that purred under the hoods of Kaiser-Fraziers, and the Willys of yore.
-When that twenties relic finally was deemed fully obsolete, Checker started buying engines from Chevrolet; the ubiquitous 230/250 sixes and the ever-changing palette of small block V8s.
+Until 1959 Checkers were powered only by the same Continental 226 CID sixes that purred under the hoods of Kaiser-Fraziers, and the Willys of yore.
+Starting that year, there was also an optional OHV version of that Continental 226 six.
+In 1964, Checker started buying engines from Chevrolet; the ubiquitous 230/250 sixes and the ever-changing palette of small block V8s.

 In the very last few years, from 1980-1982, the SBC 229 CID V6 and even the Olds diesel V8 was available.
 As attractive as a diesel Checker cab sounds, that was the wrong choice.
 The Nissan six cylinder diesel that the IH Scout used would have been the killer app here.
 But by that time it was too late anyway, when total production those last years barely reached 2k units.